Transforming travel to and from King’s Cross

 Benefits to passengers

-- The investment at King’s Cross, combined with the introduction of new trains, other schemes on the route and revised timetables will not only create space for additional train services between London and the North, but will also help ease congestion and reduce journey times.
+This, combined with other East Coast Upgrade projects and the introduction of new trains on the route will not only create space for additional train services between London and the North, but will also help ease congestion and reduce journey times.